 6 Easy Ways to Rehydrate Dry Cannabis

-- Wet Seal: Using dampened cheesecloth or paper towel, you then stretch it across your storage jar before you seal it with a tight lid.
+- Wet Seal: Using a dampened cheesecloth or paper towel, stretch it across your storage jar before you seal it with a tight lid.

-- Humidifier: If you wrap a damp cotton ball in aluminum foil, you can poke holes in the foil to release the moisture in the cannabis jar.
-Other options include using the kind of commercially available humidifier pack used to keep cigars hydrated.
-And, some users put a moist paper towel or cotton in a tea infuser.
+- Humidifier: If you wrap a damp cotton ball in aluminum foil, you can poke holes to release the moisture in the cannabis jar.
+Other options include using the commercially available humidifier pack to keep cigars hydrated.
+And some users put a moist paper towel or cotton in a tea infuser.

-- Fresh Bud Bomb: You can achieve the same effect by adding a fresh bud to the stash.
+- Fresh Bud Bomb: Adding a fresh bud to the stash can achieve the same effect.
 The new bud will share its moisture with the existing product.
 It will likely affect the taste and aroma of the dry herb, so it makes sense to add a bud from the same strain.

-- Distilled Water: The distilling process removes minerals and chemicals from tap water or spring water.
+- Distilled Water: Distilling removes minerals and chemicals from tap water or spring water.
 If you dampen a paper towel with distilled water, you can insert it in a mylar bag.
 After you poke holes in the mylar, you can insert it into your storage container beside your overly dry cannabis.

 - Spray the Stuff: The idea is to rewet the cannabis to start over.
-Using a very fine sprayer, such as that used to moisten African violets or orchids, spray the product with distilled water.
+Spray the product with distilled water using a very fine sprayer, such as that used to moisten African violet orchids.
 You certainly don’t want to soak the buds, or you will have another problem.
-But, you can spray them lightly and reseal.
+But you can spray them lightly and reseal them.

 There is another way!

 You must learn to cure and dry in such a way that you don’t wind up with overdried cannabis in the first place.
-You can avoid the overdried problem by curing, drying, and storing correctly.
+You can avoid overdrying by curing, drying, and storing correctly.

 • First, harvest your cannabis by gently and carefully cutting off the individual buds.
 Removing the leaves, you leave the stem on even though it lengthens the drying time.

 You can keep the trimmings for recipes, concentrates, and cannabutter.
-Either hang the buds from their stems in a drying room or lay them out on a drying rack or screen.
-And, you should rotate or turnover the buds as they dry to expose all sides to the drying air.
+Either hang the buds from their stems in a drying room or lay them on a drying rack or screen.
+You should rotate or turn over the buds as they dry to expose all sides to the drying air.

 • Second, you should invest in some tools and containers that will last.
 Relying on low-cost baggies and Tupperware containers won’t do you any good in the long run.

 You want to dry your cannabis slowly in a controlled environment.
-You want room temperature of 68°F – 70°F with 50% humidity.
-Drying too quickly will damage color, smell, and taste, and it risks over-drying the product, too.
+You want a room temperature of 68°F – 70°F with 50% humidity.
+Drying too quickly will damage color, smell, and taste, and it risks over-drying the product.

 If you leave the buds attached to their stems, drying will take longer, but the buds will draw and store moisture from the stems.
 Moreover, you can hang the product by the stem.

-• Fifth, you need a good place to dry your cannabis.
+• Fifth, you need an excellent place to dry your cannabis.
 Hanging cannabis remains the best option, but you need the room, temperature, and air circulation to make it work.
 And, you will have a big odor issue to protect or hide.

-For several days, you will repeat this process to weed out all the moist product until you have the product ready for use.
-It’s a bit of a dance and art to get it just right, but practice will make perfect.
+For several days, you will repeat this process to weed out all the moist products until you have the product ready for use.
+Getting it right is a bit of a dance and art, but practice will make perfect.